Fourier expansions of vector-valued automorphic functions with non-unitary twists: Introduction

 \section{Introduction}

 For complex-valued functions on the hyperbolic plane that are simultaneously eigenfunctions of the hyperbolic Laplacian and periodic in a horocycle direction\footnote{We refer to Section~\ref{sec:setting} for precise definitions.
 Using the upper half plane model~\eqref{eq:intro_uhp}, we may restrict to Laplace eigenfunctions $f\colon \h\to\C$ that are periodic in the real direction with period~$1$, thus $f(z) = f(z+1)$ for all $z\in\h$.} it is not only known that they admit a Fourier expansion in the direction of periodicity but also rather precisely how the Fourier coefficients behave in the orthogonal direction.
 This deep knowledge about the Fourier coefficients is indispensable in many studies of the properties of automorphic functions and forms and their applications within mathematics and physics.
 However, not only \emph{periodic} Laplace eigenfunctions but also Laplace eigenfunctions with certain \emph{controlled non-periodicities} occur naturally in many areas, most notably in spectral theory, number theory and mathematical physics.
-These applications demand detailed information about the fine structures of such Laplace eigenfunctions.
-These requests and, in addition, the idea---as promoted already by Selberg~\cite{Selberg_est_fourier}---to investigate \emph{twisted} automorphic functions alongside their \emph{untwisted} (periodic) relatives and to exploit their interactions in order to understand their properties inspires the quest for \mbox{Fourier(-type)} expansions of vector-valued eigenfunctions of the Laplacian that are not necessarily periodic but rather \emph{twist-periodic} with a twist given by a, potentially non-unitary, endomorphism of a vector space.
-With this paper we develop such Fourier expansions for \emph{all} twist-periodic vector-valued Laplace eigenfunctions and \emph{all} finite-dimensional complex vector spaces.
-We give a detailed description of their Fourier coefficients, explicitly identifying each of their constituents and precisely determining their relevant growth properties.

-In what follows we provide a more detailed account of our main results, our motivation and some previous achievements in this area as well as an indication of the structural differences from the periodic, untwisted case.
-To that end we use the upper half plane model
+Further below, in Section~\ref{sec:motivation}, we provide a few instances of such occurances.